New designsystem

 A new design system + StoryBook

-The client asked me, “Do we need a new design system?
-And do we need to connect it to StoryBook?”
-My answer was yes.
 This conclusion was partly based on the organizational setup they described.
 The company has over 3000 employees, with 100 employees in the digital department, covering IT, development, and communication.
-They also collaborate with third party solutions and agencies.
+They also collaborate with consultants and agencies, and they don’t have their own design department.

 Additionally, when reviewing their CSS statistics and examining their website, I observed that many components had inconsistent appearances.
 This inconsistency likely arises from various interpretations by developers, with much of the code being hard-coded.
 A detailed analysis of the website revealed 244 unique values for background colors and 905 declarations, which is quite substantial.